caiusb/website/src/pages/blog/2025-12-30-self-hosted-postgres/index.md

 Using the Barman retention policy will cause the plugin to list S3, and then delete the objects.
 This also will incur some S3 API charges, and I think that using the S3 lifecycle rule is probably good enough.

+[^1]: You can skip this step if your cluster already has it installed on the cluster.
+My "test" cluster did not.
+[^2]: For reference, I granted the user full access to the S3 bucket where the backups are stored.